 The Friends of 1800 assisted in the facilitation of the demolition of insignificant adjoining structures at the site in the interest of securing the safety of the Fallon Building.
 This action was taken in support of the CCP's decision to demolish those structures, having been hindered by Planning Commission rules concerning partial demolitions.

-Today with the completion and utilization of the GLBT Community Center, the Friends of 1800 focuses on new, challenging projects.
-These include the potential surveying of the Castro and Noe Valley areas, educational events such as the Mary Colter lecture, the New Mission and the Harding Theaters, the U.C.
+With the completion and utilization of the GLBT Community Center, the Friends of 1800 has expanded its focus to other challenging projects.
+These include the potential surveying of the Castro and Noe Valley areas, educational events such as the Mary Colter lecture, an international conference, Looking Back and Forward, Significant Places of the GLBT Community, support for the restoration of the New Mission and Harding Theaters, preservation of the U.C.
 Berkeley Extension Laguna Street campus, and ongoing political advocacy in the San Francisco environment.
 Key to the success of the Friends is the collaboration with both the San Francisco Architectural Heritage and GLBT Historical Society of Northern California.

 The Friends extends its outreach to preservationists beyond the city.
 Board members, Advisors and members represent a cross section of our nation from Honolulu, Hawaii to Washington DC.
 The lessons from the Fallon experience are always nearby.